pingcap/docs/latency-breakdown.md

 ## Diagnosis use cases

 The preceding sections explain the details about time cost metrics during querying.
 This section introduces common procedures of metrics analysis when you encounter slow read or write queries.
-All metrics can be checked in the DB Time panel of [Performance Overview Dashboard](/grafana-performance-overview-dashboard.md).
+All metrics can be checked in the Database Time panel of [Performance Overview Dashboard](/grafana-performance-overview-dashboard.md).

 ### Slow read queries

-If `SELECT` statements account for a significant portion of the DB time, you can assume that TiDB is slow at read queries.
+If `SELECT` statements account for a significant portion of the database time, you can assume that TiDB is slow at read queries.

 The execution plans of slow queries can be found in the [Top SQL statements](/dashboard/dashboard-overview.md#top-sql-statements) panel of TiDB Dashboard.
 To investigate the time costs of slow read queries, you can analyze [Point get](#point-get), [Batch point get](#batch-point-get) and some [simple coprocessor queries](#table-scan--index-scan) according to the preceding descriptions.